Kenwood, St George's Hill: Songwriting

 Lennon did much of his songwriting in the attic, where he had several Studer tape recorders.
 Little was done with them until fellow Beatle Paul McCartney visited and helped re-install them in sequence, so overdubs could be made.
-Lennon could thus record his own doubletracked song demos.
+Lennon could thus record his own double-tracked song demos.
 (These demos, and some other, more avant garde sound recordings also made in the attic, have appeared on various bootlegs).
 The attic also contained a mellotron, an electronic organ, a piano, a Vox AC30 amplifier and several guitars (including his first Rickenbacker 325, a Höfner Senator, and a Rickenbacker 1996), all of which were used when songwriting.
 Lennon also wrote on an upright piano in the sunroom.

 Recreation

 Aside from the mini-studio, the attic contained two other rooms: a small guest bedroom and a games room used for recreation.
-Lennon filled it with three full sets of the model car racing game, Scalextric.
+Lennon filled it with three full sets of the model car racing game Scalextric.
 When not in the attic, Lennon could usually be found in the sunroom watching television or reading newspapers.
 He would also walk in the garden with his black cat on his shoulder (he had ten cats in total).
 His drug intake, particularly LSD and hashish, but also amphetamine, was high for much of the time he lived at Kenwood.
 Drugs were taken there in the company of people such as Marianne Faithfull's ex-husband John Dunbar and art dealer Robert Fraser.
-At one stage, under the influence of transcendental meditation, Lennon renounced both meat-eating and drugs, and buried a huge quantity of LSD in the garden, which had been obtained by representatives of The Beatles at the Monterey Pop Festival from Augustus Stanley Owsley III.
+At one stage, under the influence of transcendental meditation, Lennon renounced both meat-eating and drugs, and buried a huge quantity of LSD in the garden, which had been obtained by representatives of the Beatles at the Monterey Pop Festival from Augustus Stanley Owsley III.
 He later tried to find the LSD, but could not remember where he had buried it.
 Although none of the lavish parties they had planned took place – which remained a source of disappointment to Cynthia – various guests (including Monkee Michael Nesmith and his wife Phyllis, Bob Dylan and Peter Cook) stayed or dined at the house, together with old friends like Ivan Vaughan and Shotton from Liverpool, or strangers Lennon had met at a party or nightclub, such as the Ad Lib.
-Cynthia and Lennon were beginning to lead separate lives by 1967, and it was not uncommon for Cynthia to wake up in the morning to find the house filled with people in various states of intoxication whom Lennon had met in clubs the night before.
+Cynthia and Lennon were beginning to lead separate lives by 1967, and it was not uncommon for Cynthia to wake up in the morning to find the house filled with people in various states of intoxication whom Lennon had met the previous night in clubs.
 Large parts of the house were unused by the Lennons, and visitors remarked that there was frequently a strange atmosphere.